epsi95/log-structured-storage-engine-python/README.md

 User can store `key value` pairs in this database.
 Values are Base64 encoded before storing to remove any issue regarding `,` and ` `

-There is daemon thread ruiining in which monitors the size of the file and the number of keys in `global_hash_table` and `database file (ex: db.txt)`.
+There is daemon thread running, which monitors the size of the file and the number of keys in `global_hash_table` and `database file (ex: db.txt)`.
 Since the insertion work in append only mode, there might be duplicate keys.
 The ask of the daemon thread is to compact the `db.txt` file.

 # How to use